 This forest actually links to the forest at Selby but this area has a totally different feel.
 It offers a large cleared area of grassland surrounded by beautiful gum trees and the area is home to hundreds of butterflies during the summer months.
 There are dragons nests to explore which have been built by locals and a wide open path to travel along.
 Kookaburras are plentiful and lyrebirds can sometimes be spotted in the undergrowth.
 This spot is ideal for dawn or dusk sessions and is a 400 meter walk from the nearest carparking.
 As part of the Dandenong Ranges National Park dogs cannot be included in sessions at this location.

 This one is truly a hidden gem and you almost feel like you are sneaking into an abandoned private yard despite this being a virtually abandoned publicly owned space that was once a commercial nursery.
 The area is cool and shaded with moss covered trees, stone walls and steps and provides a slightly dark and moody look with an almost mystical feel.
-This location is roughly a 400 metre downhill walk along a path that is littered with branches and leaf debris but can be navigated with a mountain buggy or off road style pram.
+This location is dog-friendly and roughly a 400 metre downhill walk along a path that is littered with branches and leaf debris but can be navigated with a mountain buggy or off road style pram.
 It's position in a valley means this spot is perfect for morning or mid-afternoon sessions but it is unsuitable for dusk shoots as the sun dips behind the hills early here.